 Eligibility Notification: Residents who are eligible to take the examination will be notified by email no later than November 10.
 Residents should contact ACVS if they have not received notification by mid-November.

 Complete registration includes submitting the online examination contract (and request for accommodations, if applicable) and paying the examination fee.
-The examination fee will be published in August 2017.
-Once registration is accepted, residents will schedule their test appointments at a Pearson VUE test center.
+Once registration is accepted, candidates will schedule their test appointments at a Pearson VUE test center.

 - ACVS registration deadline: December 15, 2017, 11:59pm Eastern time

 - Pearson VUE appointment scheduling begins: January 20, 2018

 Residents whose training started after August 1, 2013

 The Phase I Examination must be passed within 6 years of the residency start date.
 In order to be eligible to take the Phase II Surgical Competency Examination, all residency training requirements must be completed and approved by the RCC; the Phase I Examination must be successfully passed; and a Credentials Application must be approved by the RCC and Board of Regents.

 Former residents whose training started prior to August 1, 2013 who could not submit a credentials application as of August 1, 2016